nextapps-de/spotlight/README.md

 __Customize builtin themes__

-Uae the same classes as above:
+Use the same classes as above:

 ```css
 #spotlight.white .title{